DTJF/fbdoc/src/doc/Examples.md

 \note This example is based on a system wide installation of fb-doc
        and a setting as Geany custom command with option `--geany-mode`.
-(See \ref sectInstallGeany for details.)
+(See \ref SecInsGeany for details.)

 This example is about documenting a function and its parameter list.
 We load our source code in to Geany IDE, select the function declaration (the code in the following box) and send it to the fb-doc custom command:

 \verbatim